ahmedkaludi/push-notification/readme.txt

 == Changelog ==

 = 1.26 (07 March 2023) =
-* Bug Fixed: Subscribe to push notification appears again and again after subscribing it. #751
+* Bug Fixed: Redirect to a 404 page by clicking the "Subscribe for notification" button on the AMP page. #42
 * Bug Fixed: Need to speed up the Googletagmanager.js file in user end. #28
-* Bug Fixed: All Categories check box text not translatable. #43
+* Bug Fixed: All Categories check box is not visible in the backend, but it is visible in the front end.. #43
+* Bug Fixed: Subcategories name are not displayed in category list #46

 = 1.25.1 (05 December 2022) =
 * Bug Fixed: Fixed issue 'messaging' has already been declared With PWA for WP